 What Is A “Deal Killer”?
 The derogatory phrase “deal killer” is often used by real estate agents to describe independent home inspectors who give buyers objective information in an inspection report, which may lead the buyer to renegotiate or to look at other properties.
 Many real estate agents view independent home inspectors as a challenge to their ability to generate income.
 They view these “deal killers” as foes and will use a number of tactics to control the inspector selection process to make sure that the prospective buyers do not retain independent home inspectors.

-The tactics used to encourage a prospective buyer to use a particular inspector include: “We’ve had good luck with this inspector” or “this inspector has the lowest fee” or “we use this inspector all the time” or “this inspector only takes an hour and he gives you a report right on the spot.”
-For instance, in the first stage of discussion about having the home inspected, the real estate agent may recommend to the buyer a “good” home inspector with whom they have worked with for several years.
+Tactics used to encourage a prospective buyer to use a particular inspector include: “We’ve had good luck with this inspector” or “this inspector has the lowest fee” or “we use this inspector all the time” or “this inspector only takes an hour and he gives you a report right on the spot.”
 Some agents may have a list of three inspectors who have been carefully screened not to be deal killers.
 The list, however, will be long enough to protect the agent from any referral liability should the buyer want to blame the agent for any inspection mistakes.
-This gives the agent the perfect combination of: A) No liability for the referral; B) The buyer “chooses” an inspector the agent prefers; and C) The buyer’s choice is limited to home inspectors who will not hurt the sale.

 If There Is A Potential Conflict Of Interest With Sales Agents Recommending Home Inspectors, Why Doesn’t The Government Do Something About It?
 A home inspector licensing law was passed in Massachusetts and became effective May, 2001.
 This law, to some degree, does address the potential conflict of interest of real estate agents referring home inspectors.
 The new law amended Chapter 112 section 87YY of the MA Real Estate Broker and Salesperson Licensing Law.
 It prohibits real estate brokers and salespersons from directly recommending a specific home inspection company or home inspector.
 Instead, upon request, the agents must provide a complete list of licensed home inspectors prepared by the Board of Home Inspectors.
 (So far, MA is the only state which has this provision.)
 The prohibition does not apply if there is a written agreement between the buyer and real estate broker that the broker is acting exclusively for the buyer as a buyer’s broker.
 Potential buyers must still be aware that regardless of who the real estate agent claims to be working for, his or her commission is still coming from the successful closing of the sales transaction.